citizenfx/fivem-docs/content/docs/client-manual/_index.md

 ------------------
 FiveM also ships with a customized singleplayer mode.
 This brings the FiveM experience to singleplayer.
 For this to work, you currently need to have a valid savegame from the original game.
-Save your game at least once before starting FiveM SP, and copy it into the FiveM profile directory in Documents\Rockstar Games\GTA V (the one with a fivem_set.bin).
+Save your game at least once before starting FiveM singleplayer (SP), and copy it into the FiveM profile directory in Documents\Rockstar Games\GTA V (the one with a fivem_set.bin).

 Using plugins
 -------------